 The Library is not responsible for possessions left in a study room or moved by staff to another location.

-Fountaindale Public Library cardholders who book a room understand that they take full responsibility for the actions of themselves and anyone in their group and will be held accountable for violations of this policy or the Library Conduct Policy.
+Fountaindale library cardholders and Non-Resident library cardholders who book a room understand that they take full responsibility for the actions of themselves and anyone in their group and will be held accountable for violations of this policy or the Library Conduct Policy.

 APPEAL AND REVIEW

-The Board of Trustees of the Fountaindale Public Library District will review the Study Room Policy and regulations periodically and reserves the right to amend them at any time.
-The Board authorizes the Library Director to waive regulations under appropriate circumstances.
-The Library Director is the chief person empowered to make decisions regarding the availability and use of the study rooms.
-The Library Director has delegated authority to approve study room requests to the Adult and Teen Services Department staff.
+The Board of Trustees of the Fountaindale Public Library District will review the study room policy and regulations periodically and reserves the right to amend them at any time.
+The Board authorizes the Executive Director to waive regulations under appropriate circumstances.
+The Executive Director is the chief person empowered to make decisions regarding the availability and use of the study rooms.
+The Executive Director has delegated authority to approve study room requests to the Adult and Teen Services Department staff.

-Any appeals for changes to, or exceptions to, any portion of the Study Room Policy will be considered.
-An individual wishing to file an appeal shall submit it to the Library Director in writing.
-The Library Director will respond in writing.
+Any appeals for changes to, or exceptions to, any portion of the study room policy will be considered.
+An individual wishing to file an appeal shall submit it to the Executive Director in writing.
+The Executive Director will respond in writing.